scipy-conference/scipy_proceedings/papers/yaksh/yaksh.rst

 - Trial instance without Docker
 - Production instance using Docker and Docker compose.

-The deployment procedure has been boiled down to a limited number of commands using the invoke_ python package to make the deployment as easy as possible.
+Yaksh can be deployed with a limited number of commands using the invoke_ python package to make the deployment as easy as possible.

 .. _invoke: http://www.pyinvoke.org/

-Prerequisites:

 Yaksh is written in Python and depends on Django and a few other Python dependencies.
-The dependencies can be installed using the `pip <https://pip.pypa.io/en/latest/installing.html>`__ package manager tool.
-It is recommended to use Yaksh along with Docker.
+The dependencies can be installed using the `pip

-Installation:
+<https://pip.pypa.io/en/latest/installing.html>`_ package manager tool.
+It is
+recommended to use Yaksh along with Docker.

 Yaksh can be cloned from the Github repository.
 To do this one can run::